Christmas Activities For Kids

 child doing a leopard crawl through an obstacle courseDoing A Leopard Crawl

-For more Christmas gross motor activities, try these December Brain Breaks#Ad - great for small spaces, multiple kids and tight budgets!
+For more indoor Christmas gross motor exercises, try these December Brain Breaks#Ad - great for small spaces, multiple kids and tight budgets!

 Back to Top